IvySMac/Exploring-E-Commerce/README.md

 WHEN I test API POST, PUT, and DELETE routes in Insomnia Core THEN I am able to successfully create, update, and delete data in my database
 ```

+## Credits

+- Starter code provided by KU Bootcamp.
+This is used strictly for educational purposes.